Before Orientation

 2026 Longhorn Orientation Costs

-Housing and meals are included for June/July sessions.
+One night of housing and meals are included for June/July sessions.

 Payment Deferment